allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 There are two approaches to facilitate and that depends on general participants’ understanding of the business process.

 If your team does not know the domain it is good to conduct a workshop in an exploratory way, because there are a lot of unknowns.
-You can start with adding a central event out, or if the domain is large - several events.
+You can start with adding a central event, or if the domain is large - several events.
 Then look at what is happening before and after those events regarding time flow.

 However, if your participants are familiar with the system (domain) and the goal is to discover only a part of it, see how something works or immerse into a specific *use-case*.
-You may want to impose certain limits/boundaries - e.g. by initial and final events.
+You may want to impose certain boundaries - e.g. by initial and final events.

 Depending on what you want to achieve and how deep you want to explore your business, we can distinguish three possible formats: